DrSiemer/CodeMerger/README.md

 ## Development

+- Make sure you have Python installed (and added to your PATH)
 - Run `go` to start (`./go.sh` on a Mac)
 - Run `go b` to build executable (`./go.sh b` on a Mac)